Undocumented and AB 540 Students

 3. Be aware of flight paths (different states have different laws)

 The UC Immigrant Legal Services Center has many resources and additional information.
-If you have any individual immigration concerns or questions, you’re welcome to reach out to Ritu Goswamy, our UCSC staff attorney, (see contact information below).
+If you have any individual immigration concerns or questions, you’re welcome to reach out to Ritu Goswamy, our UCSC staff attorney, (see their contact information on the Immigration Legal Services Center page).

 Financial Aid